lytexdev/Domestic-Cat/README.md

 ## Cat website

-My first Web-Project which I programmed for the subject IT in school.
+My first Web-Project which I programmed at school.
+On the website you can find informations about cats.

-It provides information about cats.
 In addition there is a quiz to the information.